 Introducing Dr Victoria Smith-Collins.
-In her first in>pd blog piece she talks about her experience of working in different cultures and how she has been impacted by different working cultures over her career.
+In her first In Professional Development blog she talks about her experience of working in different cultures and how she has been impacted by different working cultures over her career.
+Looking at whether strategy eats culture.

 The phrase ‘culture eats strategy for breakfast’ was put forward by management guru Peter Drucker.
 When I first heard this it really resonated with me or should say ‘affected’ me.